All Episodes

 Sounds to me like an orchestrated plan.

-Back to the audio, sound bites here, ladies and gentlemen.
+Back to the audio, sound by tear ladies and rush limbo, by the way, another summertime spectacular.

 And as usual, half my brain tied behind my back just to make it fair.

-Do you not feel that General Clark owes McCain an apology?
+Unidentified reporter, do you not feel that General Clark owes McCain an apology?

-And then, secondly, I'm just curious, why have you not spoken to him?
+And then secondly, I'm just curious, why have you not spoken to him?

 Have you tried to reach him?

-We're here to talk about how we can make sure that kids in Zanesville and across Ohio get the kind of support that they need in communities that are impoverished can start to rebuild.
+We're here to talk about how we can make sure that kids in Zanesville and across Ohio get the kind of support that they need and communities that are impoverished can start to rebuild.

 Very, very, very smooth, very clever.

-So let's throw some money at communities that are drowning in money, and let's make sure we continue to throw money at education systems that are drowning in money, so much that we know money's not the answer here.
+And let's make sure we continue to throw money at education systems that are drowning in money so much that we know money is not the answer here.

-And let's just say what Clark said was in artful.
+And let's just say what Clark said was inartful.

-I knew he hasn't called Clark to tell him to shut up, and he's not going to.
+See, I knew he hasn't called Clark to tell him to shut up, and he's not going to.

 There's another point about all this, though.